This post was originally published December 2020 and was updated in December 2021.

 Hackers penetrate the system, either through tricking employees into downloading malware through social engineering attacks or through injecting malicious code into web pages.
 Cybersecurity professionals from the Norwegian University of Science and Technology noted cryptojacking can be very difficult to detect, and even organizations who become aware of the situation might not bother getting rid of the infection if it is not severe.

-While ransomware steals the headlines today, 70% to 90% of all malicious breaches are due to social engineering and phishing attacks.
+While ransomware infections steal the headlines today, 70% to 90% of all malicious breaches are due to social engineering and phishing attacks.
 The FBI reports that scams continue to evolve, targeting small, medium, and large businesses.

 The best two lines of proactive defense for any organization are multi-factor authentication and mandatory employee training.
 But as any security pro will tell you, no defense is perfect, and tactics used by cybercriminals evolve to stay ahead of even the best training programs.

 With this omnipresent and ever-evolving risk, it’s critical to know that your clients have comprehensive cyber insurance coverage for the many permutations of this type of attack.
 Beware narrow language and exclusions relating to the most common types of social engineering fraud, and look for policies that affirmatively cover all of the situations outlined above.